Chapter 1 Institutional Investors and Their Duties

 - Extent to which an institutional investor obtains and adopts voting recommendation reports made by proxy advisory firms;

 An institutional investor is advised to carefully record and analyze voting rights exercised in accordance with relevant policies, so as to facilitate disclosure of the voting activities, which may be disclosed in aggregate.
-For instance, votes cast in favor, against or abstaining from various types of motions made by investee companies.
+For instance, votes cast in favor, against or abstaining from various types of motions made by investee companies, and the reason for in favor, against or abstaining of the motion which are considered important.

-Principle 6 Periodically disclose to clients or beneficiaries about status of fulfilment of stewardship responsibilities
+Principle 6 Periodically disclose the status of fulfilment of stewardship responsibilities

 An institutional investor is advised to carefully record its stewardship activities to form a basis of assessment and improvement for its stewardship policy, action and disclosure.